chenhaoxing/DeMamba/README.md

 ![](figs/tab_fig.jpg)

-This is the official code of paper 'GenVideo:A Million-scale Benchmark for AI-Generated Video Detection'.
+This is the official code of paper 'DeMamba: AI-Generated Video Detection on Million-Scale GenVideo Benchmark'.

+# Dataset download
+Our GenVideo will be public at https://github.com/ant-research/Gen-Video.

+# Detail Mamba (DeMamba)

 <p align="center"><em>In memory of Kobe Bryant</em></p>